cphung913/cphung913/README.md

 - 👋 Hi, I’m @cphung913
-- 👀 I’m interested in Fullstack Web Development
+- 👀 I’m interested in Python and Machine Learning
-- 🌱 I’m currently learning on The Odin Project
+- 🌱 I’m currently studying at the University of California, Irvine
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me at chasephung13@gmail.com

 <!---
 cphung913/cphung913 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.